gesteves/alexa-slack/README.md

 ## Installation

 I can't release this on the Alexa Skills store because I don't have the right to use "Slack" as the invocation name for a public skill, but feel free to fork this repo and set it up as your own skill in development mode for private use.
-It'll take a bit of work but basically you'll need to:
+It'll take a bit of work, but you'll have to:

 * Set up a new [Slack app](https://api.slack.com/apps), with the `dnd:write`, `users.profile:write`, and `users:write` permission scopes.
 * Set up an [Alexa Skills Kit skill](https://developer.amazon.com/edw/home.html#/skills).
-Use the code in `interaction_model.json` for the skill's interaction_model.
+Use the code in `interaction_model.json` for the skill's interaction model.
 * Set up a project in the [Google Developer Console](https://console.developers.google.com).
 Enable the Google Maps Geocoding API and the Google Maps Time Zone API, and get an API key.
 * In the configuration tab, set up [account linking](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/linking-an-alexa-user-with-a-user-in-your-system) using your Slack app's OAuth information.
 (Pro tip: the "Client Authentication Scheme" option should be "Credentials in request body").
 * Also in the configuration tab, check the option to request permission to use "Device Address", specifically the device's postal code & country.
 This is used to determine the user's time zone when they say a time.
 * Set up an [AWS Lambda function](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-lambda-function) for your Alexa skill.
 You'll need to set up an `ALEXA_APP_ID` environment variable with your skill's ID; and a `MAPS_API_KEY` env variable with the Google Maps API key you got earlier.
 (This is how we determine the user's time zone: get the postal code of the Echo, geocode it to a lat/long pair, then get the timezone offset of those coordinates.
 I wish Amazon made this easier.)
 * Clone/fork this repo, run `npm install`, then zip up `index.js`, `package.json`, and the `node_modules` folder, and upload to your Lambda function.
 * Enable your skill for testing, then enable it in your Alexa app in your phone.
+Make sure your Echo has an address set up, and give the skill permission to access it.
 It should prompt you to sign in with Slack to link your account.
-Make sure your Echo has a street address set up, and give the skill permission to access it (it's how the skill determines your time zone when you say a time).
+Make sure your Echo has a address set up, and give the skill permission to access it.
+If it successfully links your account, you're set.